 Recent research shows that big cities are places where climate emergencies, such as rising sea levels, will hit first.
 Paradoxically, they are also catalysts of accelerated global warming with their emissions.
 The work employs New York City as an example—due to its long shoreline and surrounding shallow waters, the city is very vulnerable to storms and flooding.

-Climate change is difficult to visualize; that’s only possible by looking at factors causing it.
 The installation fills Photographic Gallery Hippolyte’s main space with urban views combined with waters and glimpses of life in the coastal areas.
 The images may reflect, in part, the rising seas or previous disasters, such as Hurricane Sandy, but also depict everyday activities without climate concerns.
-The structure of the work is episodic without a linear narrative.
+The structure of the work is episodic without a linear narrative, and the flow of images is controlled by random and repetition.
 Jokiranta has preferred to avoid a documentary or journalistic approach, yet she has utilized scientific material, books, and newspaper articles to support her work.

 The videos for the work were filmed 2017-2019 on location in selected areas in Manhattan, Brooklyn, Queens and the Bronx in New York City which are in significant risk for flooding during the next decades, and which the artist has been able to reach by foot, train, bus or ferry.
 The outbreak of the Covid-19 pandemic during the closing phase of the project affected the final work.
 Though the views now might look different, the climate crisis still exists and should not be forgotten.